tcnlab/maxlikespy/readme.md

 `pipeline.compare_models(min_model="Const", max_model="Time", p_value=0.01)`

-will perform a likelhihood ratio test on the supplied models.
+will perform a likelihood ratio test on the supplied models.

 These functions will save off in /results a plot of model comparisons and json files containing the outcome of the likelihood ratio test, parameter fits, and likelihoods per cell.